RWS/studio-api-docs/apiconcepts/translationmemory/setting_translation_memory_access_rights.md

 ***

-The API offers four different methods for setting passwords corresponding to the four access levels that are available for file-based TMs.
-When applying these methods you need to provide the password to set as string parameter.
-Note that when setting passwords, a specific order has to be observed.
-For example, a read-only password can only be set *after* a read/write password has been assigned.
-The function for setting the passwords can look as shown in the following example:
+The API provides four methods for setting passwords, one for each access level.
+Pass each password as a string.
+When you set passwords, follow the required order.
+For example, set the read-only password only after you set the read/write password.
+The method can look like this:

 # [C#](#tab/tabid-2)
 ```cs